chrishunt/mute/README.md

 ## Usage

+Tired of seeing garbage printed to the screen during your test suite?
+Would you like to prove that your fancy custom Logger is actually working? `Mute` is here to help!

-`Mute` is here to help you mute and capture standard out or standard error in your Ruby programs.
-This is most useful for testing or cleaning up garbage output that we'd rather not see.
+`Mute` can be used to mute and capture standard out or standard error in your Ruby program.
+This is most useful in tests where output should be tested, not displayed.

 To capture standard out: